jdede/inet-showcases/_docs/visualizer/networknode/index.md

 in the <a href="https://inet.omnetpp.org/inet-showcases//visualizer/earth/" target="_blank">Visualizing Terrain and Urban Environment</a> showcase.

 By default, each node is represented by a 2D icon on the 3D osg scene which is set in the display string of the node.
-If we want to replace the 2D icon with a 3D model, we need to load external resources, for example images or 3D models.
+If we want to replace the 2D icon, we need to load external resources, for example images or 3D models.
 The resource we want to load is specified in the `osgModel` parameter of the node.
 By default, the `OMNeT++` image path is used to find the image.